Used Car Buying Guides

 Examples:

-• “Comparable models with similar mileage are $800 less.”
+• “Comparable models are listed for $800 less.”

-• “This accident claim lowers resale value.”
+• “Previous accident reduces resale value.”

 Know When to Walk Away